You need to log in or sign up before continuing.

 Overview

-Prescribing information states that Fuzeon is taken twice daily by subcutaneous injection.
-Fuzeon comes in vials as a powder.
+Prescribing information stated that Fuzeon was taken twice daily by subcutaneous injection.
+Fuzeon came in vials as a powder.

 Side effects

-Rare but serious side effects listed for Fuzeon include hypersensitivity reactions and an increased risk for pneumonia.
+Rare but serious side effects listed for Fuzeon included hypersensitivity reactions and an increased risk for pneumonia.

 For more details about this treatment, visit: